ofiwg/libfabric/man/fi_cq.3.md

 *FI_GETWAIT (void **)*
 : This command allows the user to retrieve the low-level wait object associated with the CQ.
 The format of the wait-object is specified during CQ creation, through the CQ attributes.
-The fi_control arg parameter should be an address where a pointer to the returned wait object will be written.
+  See fi_eq.3 for addition details using control with FI_GETWAIT.

 ## fi_cq_read / fi_cq_readfrom